Skip to Main Content

 EH&S Hotline Reporting

-The EH&S hotline does not support emergency response.
+The EH&S hotline DOES NOT support emergency response.

 In case of emergency please dial 911 on a campus phone or (310) 825-1491 from a cell phone.